samantharitter/mongo-cxx-driver/Download-and-Compile.md

  - `--cxx` The compiler to use for C++.
 Use the following syntax: `--cxx=<path-to-c++-compiler>`

 ##### Windows Options (Windows Only)
- - `--dynamic-windows` By default, on Windows, compilation uses /MT.
-Use this flag to compile with /MD.
-Note that /MD is required to build the shared client on Windows.
+ - `--dynamic-windows` By default, on Windows, compilation uses `/MT`.
+Use this flag to compile with `/MD`.
+Note that `/MD` is required to build the shared client on Windows.
 Also note that your application compiler flags must match.
-If you build with --dbg=on, /MTd or /MDd will be used in place of /MT or /MD, respectively.
+If you build with `--dbg=on`, `/MTd` or `/MDd` will be used in place of `/MT` or `/MD`, respectively.

 ##### Mac OS X Options (Mac OS X Only)
  - `--osx-version-min=[10.7|10.8|10.9]` Minimum version of Mac OS X to build for.

 ##### Deprecated Options (26Compat Branch Only)
  - `--full` Enables the “full” installation, directing SCons to install the driver headers and libraries to the prefix directory.
 This is required when building 26compat.
  - `--use-system-boost` This is required when building 26compat, and is a vestige of a time when this code could be built either against the system boost or a private copy of boost in the repository.
 The driver no longer offers this built-in boost, so the use of the flag becomes mandatory.
-If your Boost libraries are not in a standard search path for your toolchain, include the --extrapath option, described next.
+If your Boost libraries are not in a standard search path for your toolchain, include the `--extrapath` option, described next.
  - `--allocator=[system|tcmalloc]` The allocator to use.
 You almost certainly do *not* want to set this flag, since the choice of the allocator should be tied to an application, not to a library.
 This option is documented here for completeness.

 Please note that there are many other flags in the build system, particularly on the 26compat branch, which are either no longer necessary or potentially actively harmful.
 We have removed these options on the legacy branch.